LinioIT/rabbitmq-http-relay/README.md

 -------
 The included test suite exercises the worker.
 The log and standard error outputs are verified against the expected results.
 An external website is used to produce specific http responses and delays (see test script rw-test for details).
-Currently, the tests take about 2 minutes to complete.
+Currently, the tests take about 3 minutes to complete.
 Run the following commands to execute the tests:
 `cd $GOPATH/src/github.com/LinioIT/rabbitmq-worker/test`
 `./rw-test`

 Sample successful test run:
 ```
-Starting tests - Mon May  9 16:53:43 UTC 2016
+Starting tests - Wed May 11 22:48:57 UTC 2016

 Test 1 - Create Queues...
 PASSED
 Test 2 - Startup...
 PASSED